wholder/Cheetah3DParser/README.md

   java -jar Cheetah3DParser.jar <filename>
   ```
 where `<filename>` is the name of a `.jas` file in the same directory.
 Cheetah3DParser will then generate (in the same directory) a file named `xx.txt`, where "`xx`" is the name of the file (minus the `.jas` suffix) you entered for `<filename>`.
-Alternately, you can use the "`-info`" switch to instead dump some basic info to the `.txt` file, like this:
+Alternately, you can use the "`-info`" switch to tell Cheetah3DParser to attempt to analyze the file and dump the results into the output `.txt` file, like this:
  ```
   java -jar Cheetah3DParser.jar -info <filename>
   ```